mkava/PFLinnormVikings/CharacterCreation.md

     - Intelligence (INT) for Wizards, Magus, Witch, Alchemist
     - Wisdom (WIS) for Cleric, Druid, Ranger, Inquisitor
     - Charisma (CHA) for Sorcerer, Bard, Paladin, Oracle, Summoner, Cleric's channels/day

+# A Note on Munchkining and Table Etiquette
+**Munchkining:** I have no concerns with creating optimized characters, but if something is ruining the table environment or the fun of others, a change may be necessary.
+I do not want to wipe out a character build or make them no longer any fun to play, just want to make the environment the most fun it can be.
+As long as it does not break the game or cause table strife, I will likely be up for it.
+Thus if something feels broken, it is likely best to not use it.

+**Table Etiquette:**
+- Please keep relevant documentation at hand , especially spellcasters.
+There are decent apps/tools out there for managing spellbooks.
+Spellcard generators and other tools are available on [d20pfsrd](http://www.d20pfsrd.com/magic/tools) for making physical references.
+[Pathfinder Spellbook](https://play.google.com/store/apps/details?id=com.ChicaneryGames.PathfindersSpellbook&hl=en) is a decent reference tool on Android, if a bit old (2011).
+- Please pay attention.
+I want to avoid repeating something if possible as well as keep combat moving.
+In combat, you can always go On Hold and come back in at a later time.
+- Ask questions about how a mechanic or such works, especially if it is complex, and we will work through how to make it work.
+Example: How does this spell and can it do this?
+Flanking?
+Movement restrictions?